jiangsheng/jiangsheng.github.io/docs/blogs/2012/12/add-the-correct-interface-first-in-the-adding-a-class-from-an-activex-control-wizard.rst

 Add the correct interface first in Adding an MFC Class from an ActiveX Control wizard.
 ======================================================================================
 .. post:: 4, Dec, 2012
-   :tags: ActiveX,COM,Visual C++,Windows Media Player
+   :tags: MFC
-   :category: enmsdn,MFC,Microsoft,Microsoft Foundation Class Library,Visual Studio
+   :category: Visual Studio
    :author: me
    :nocomments: